rbakx/UnityRobot_/Com-lib/README.md

 2. Extract it anywhere you want
 3. Run `./configure` in this folder
 4. Now run `make` and afterwards run `sudo make install`

+Next, we will install Protocol Buffers:

+1. Run `sudo apt-get install autoconf automake libtool curl make g++ unzip` to install the required tools if you haven't done so already when installing the Google Test Framework.
+2. Download the protobuf archive
+3. Extract it anywhere you want
+4. Run `./configure` in this folder
+5. Go into the `src` folder
+5. Run `make` and afterwards run `sudo make install`

 Finally, run `sudo ldconfig` to refresh shared library cache.